RanaMostafaAbdElMohsen/Crime_Boston_Big_Data/README.md

 - Flink Big Data Sample Repository ( Word Count ) (Presentation Example ) : `https://drive.google.com/drive/folders/17rqokzzGHfEwadCKq8pewvVUt5SgmgP-?usp=sharing`
 - Useful tutorial for apis supported in 1.9 but explained well in flink v1.2 : `https://ci.apache.org/projects/flink/flink-docs-release-1.2/dev/batch/index.html`

+#### Tasks
+1- crime count rate for each offence per day
+2- for each day in month get crime rate
+3 - for each hour in year get count of crime rates
+4- for each district count number of different offence codes 5- for each UCR part get count of offence code
+6- for each day for each hour get count of crimes
+7- Fe 7tt counting values w unique w null l kol column 8- for ech day for each hour get count of shooting
+9- KNN